 - SSB-based inter-frequency measurement object with measurement gap in clause 9.3.4.

 - Including inter-frequency measurement with no measurement gap, when all of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap, if UE supports interFrequencyMeas-NoGap-r16.

+- Including inter-frequency measurement with no measurement gap, when part of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap, if it is not a CA capable UE.

 - E-UTRA Inter-RAT measurement object in clauses 9.4.2 and 9.4.3.